DevExpress/devextreme-documentation/concepts/05 Widgets/RadioGroup/00 Overview.md

-The **RadioGroup** is a widget that contains a set of radio buttons and allows an end user to make a single selection from the set.
+The **RadioGroup** is a UI component that contains a set of radio buttons and allows an end user to make a single selection from the set.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/RadioGroup/Overview/"